 Maryland Attorney for Construction Site Falls

 Construction workers deal with high rates of on-the-job injury – but you don’t have to deal with the consequences alone.
 If you were hurt at work, you deserve a detailed investigation into your accident.
 You may be entitled to compensation for lost earnings, disability, and assorted medical costs, such as medication, surgery, hospitalization, or physical therapy.
-For a free consultation about getting compensated for a construction injury in Maryland, contact Rice, Murtha & Psoras online, or call (410) 694-9271 for help.
+For a free consultation about getting compensated, contact the Baltimore construction injury lawyers at Rice, Murtha & Psoras online, or call (410) 694-9271 for help.